The directed landscape: The directed landscape

 We now use the modulus of continuity for $\scrL$ to understand how the values in $\scrL$ blow up.
-The first proposition controls blowup as the time increment goes to $0$.
-Here we did not try to optimize the power of the logarithm or the dependence on $b$. \begin{prop} For any set $B = [-b, b]^4 \cap \R^4_\uparrow$, there is a random constant $C$ satisfying the tail bound
+The first proposition controls blowup as the time increment goes to $0$. \begin{prop} For any set $B = [-b, b]^4 \cap \R^4_\uparrow$ with $b \ge 2$, there is a random constant $C$ satisfying the tail bound